eathren/algo-final-project/README.md

 Note: css classes are tailwindcss.

+Grid is currently entirely composed of bidirectional edges, with weights of 150.
+We can likely randomize this to some extent to get more of a street-map looking view, or use a cytoscape layout for a more graph-looking view.

+Please note that the current design makes it look like there is only a single edge between nodes, when in fact there are two, but the default curve made this graph pretty confusing, so I kept them straight for now until we modify conditions.

 For teammates: Send me your email/github username and I will sned you an access invite to that email.